pyecore/pyecoregen/README.rst

     control all your other code.

 ``--with-dependencies`` (Default: ``False``)
-    If enabled, the generator also generates all the metamodel that are 'dependencies' of the metamodel sets as input.
-A metamodel dependency is typically a reference from the input metamodel to another ``.ecore``.
-Please note that this option introduces a slower code generation as all metamodels must be scanned in order to extract the right dependencies.
+    If enabled, the generator also generates code from all metamodels that are *dependencies* of the input metamodel.
+A metamodel dependency is typically a reference from the input metamodel to another ``.ecore`` file.
+Please note that this option introduces slower code generation as all metamodels must be scanned in order to determine dependencies.